Get a student of Digital Concept Development as an intern

 The student, the company and Business Academy Aarhus will sign an internship agreement prior to the internship.

-To ensure the right match between students and companies, we have compiled a list of requirements to internship companies.
+To ensure the right match between students and companies, we have compiled a list of requirements to internship companies (pdf)

-As the internship is a part of the Digital Concept Development programme, your company has no financial obligations towards the student.
+As the internship is a part of the Digital Concept Development programme, your company is not obliged to pay a salary to the intern.

 The Bachelor's degree in Digital Concept Development is a top-up for multimedia designers and computer science graduates – developed in cooperation with advertising agencies, web agencies and e-commerce companies.